 Why this matters for UK-based Shopify stores & how UK stats reinforce the case

-Let’s talk UK context specifically – because tactics that work in the US may not translate perfectly to the UK.- The UK AI market is worth billions: AI contributed £5.8 billion to the UK economy in 2023.
+Let’s talk UK context specifically – because tactics that work in the US may not translate perfectly to the UK.

 - Digital marketing stats: revenue from digital ads in the UK is projected to surpass £40 billion in 2025.